Before I became a Christian, I had the worst lunch breaks in the world. They went like this:

 I was then an irreligious religion major, raised in a secular home and employed straight out of college by Alan Cranston, a four-term warhorse of the U.S. Senate who dedicated his retirement to advancing the global abolition of nuclear weapons.
 The crash course in nuclear policy I received my first two weeks on the job was nothing short of traumatic.
 My imagination had become a bit zingy from eating only rice, beans, and lettuce, and sleeping every night under my desk.
 (It was the height of the dot-com boom; rentals, especially for impoverished, nonprofit employees like me, were impossible to find.)

 As just one example of the things that kept me awake at night: We had in 1999, and inexplicably still have today, thousands of nuclear-tipped warheads on hair-trigger alert.
-This is a holdover from the Cold War, when policy wonks were afraid that a preemptive nuclear attack by the Reds would destroy ...1
+This is a holdover from the Cold War, when policy wonks were afraid that a preemptive nuclear attack by the ...1